chesshacker/chesshacker.github.io/experience/quetzal.md

 several reports to help decide the winning participants and many other features.
 I was the sole developer for this project.

-### Organic Produce Delivery Management - The Box
+### Organic Produce Delivery Management

-This solution tracked customers, orders, deliveries, online sales, payments, produce supply, and customer relations.
+This solution tracked customers, orders, deliveries, online sales, payments, produce supply, and customer relations for the Bay Area Organic Express.
 The web-based portion showed the current supply of produce, allowed visitors to become members, and maintained customer profiles including produce preferences, delivery schedules and custom orders.
 The client/server piece was used to maintain delivery routes, generate assembly instructions, control available supply, enter payment information, bill clients, validate account changes before they become effective, and track account changes.
 I was one of the principal developers.
 I wrote the majority of the client/server interface using FileMaker and the web interface with Lasso.
 Other developers supported web design and credit card processing.
 This was my first project incorporating the *Extreme Programming* elements relating to customer interaction, and it proved very successful.

-### Laboratory Information Management - Incyte Genomics
+### Laboratory Information Management

-This client-server solution managed the primer walk and shotgun processes which occur prior to the sequencing of DNA.
+This client-server solution managed the Incyte Genomics' primer walk and shotgun processes which occur prior to the sequencing of DNA.
 The two major parts of this solution were a complete freezer inventory management system and a flexible meta-data model for the actual process after the clones were reracked.
 This solution included many complex procedures and highly customized interfaces specific to each process.
 I was one of several developers to support this FileMaker project, but I earned a reputation as a super hero for swooping in and saving the day at a time when this project was running behind schedule and over budget.

-### Real Estate Due Diligence Management - National Assessment Corp.
+### Real Estate Due Diligence Management

-This web-based system known as NAC-WEB was a legacy system that used a combination of Claris Dynamic Markup Language (CDML) and Lasso.
-My role was to improve the performance of this system, changing the pages from CDML to Lasso.
+This customer had a legacy system using a combination of Claris Dynamic Markup Language (CDML).
+My assignment was to improve the performance of the system by changing the system from CDML to Lasso.

-### FileMaker Solutions Alliance Membership Management - FileMaker, Inc.
+### Solutions Alliance Membership Management

 The web interface of this solution allowed the public to search for consultants and solutions directly from the FileMaker, Inc. web site.
 It also permitted